 Our initial plan is to build between three and six plants across the Delmarva Peninsula.
 Each of these facilities will be able to recycle approximately 90,000 tons of chicken litter annually, addressing more than half of the waste challenge in the region.

 Are there any existing CleanBay facilities?

 We are currently constructing our first facility in Westover, Maryland.
 However, our team has been involved in projects across the United States and around the world for decades.
 Each member of our team brings in-depth knowledge related to their area of expertise.
 For example, Eagle Green Energy developed and patented the first successful anaerobic digester using poultry litter in Mississippi in 2005.
 Ostara harvests nutrients from wastewater treatment plants, and, in our case, from these new facilities, and transforms this material into eco-friendly nutrient products.
 It has also been doing so since 2005.

 How many trucks are required to supply material to your plants?

 Each facility uses 12 trucks per day to provide feedstock for anaerobic digestion.
 In some cases, these same trucks then carry out the soil amendment and encapsulated nutrient pellets created during our process.
 Each truck will arrive on site and unload within a partially enclosed area within 15 minutes.
-This unloading area is equipped with negative pressure fans to further reduce any odors.
+This unloading area is equipped to further reduce any odors.

 Will the trucks be covered?